Fisheries Interest Relief Program

 What are the program details?

-Fisheries Interest Relief Program is being administered by Finance PEI on behalf of the Department of Fisheries and Communities, where the Department of Fisheries and Communities will reimburse interest expense incurred for 12 months that is owing by PEI fish harvesters for existing term debt (lines of credit are excluded) with their financial institutions (i.e. chartered bank, credit unions and Finance PEI) prior to May 1st, 2020.
+Fisheries Interest Relief Program is being administered by Finance PEI on behalf of the Department of Fisheries and Communities, where the Department of Fisheries and Communities will reimburse interest expense incurred to a maximum of 12 months that is owing or owed by PEI fish harvesters for existing term debt (lines of credit are excluded) with their financial institutions (i.e. chartered bank, credit unions and Finance PEI).

 - Interest relief is only eligible for ‘term debt’ directly related to fishing activities, and held with a financial institution (i.e. chartered banks, Credit Unions, BDC and FPEI/PEI Century Fund).
 For greater clarity, the program excludes revolving credit (i.e. lines of credit and related party debt).